genomicsengland/panelapp/docker/dev/README.md

     ```bash
     $ make loaddata
     ```
-4. Create all required mock, local AWS resources
+4. Create all required mock, local AWS resources (a bit dumb at the moment: it explodes if any resources already exists):
     ```bash
     $ make mock-aws
     ```